-The Group's social purpose is to help empower a million people to build better futures for themselves, their families and their communities over the next three years.
-The Group's ambition is to build inclusive and resilient communities through urban regeneration, economic empowerment and skills and education.
+The Group's sustainable approach to business is reinforced by the Group-wide CR strategy to build inclusive and resilient communities through urban regeneration, economic empowerment and community building.
 Social mobility is our core focus and we want to use community investment to help break down the barriers that prevent people from living the life they want.
-The Group does this by investing in essential needs for communities to thrive, strengthening social networks and equipping people with the skills, tools and opportunities to be financially secure.
+The Group do this by investing in essential needs for communities to thrive, strengthening social networks and equipping people with the skills, tools and opportunities to be financially secure.

-The Group establishes long-term relationships with the Group's charity partners to improve lives, build communities and provide support, not only through funding, but also with the experience and expertise of our colleagues.
-The projects the Group supports are sustainable and the Group works closely with the partners to ensure that the Group's programmes continuously improve.
+The Group establishes long-term relationships with charity partners to improve lives, build communities and provide support, not only through funding, but also with the experience and expertise of colleagues.
+The projects the Group support are sustainable and the Group works closely with the partners to ensure that the Group's programmes continuously improve.